Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 A. Generalize and explain patterns and sequences in order to find the next term and the nth term.

-CCSS: CC: Functions, D: Interpreting Functions, C: Understand the concept of a function and use function notation.
+CCSS: CC: Functions, D: Interpreting Functions, A: Understand the concept of a function and use function notation.

 CCSS: CC: Functions, D: Build Functions, C: Build a function that models a relationship between two quantities.